 In Praise of the Fruit Fly

 I'm sure you are familiar with the little white lab mouse or rat, but there have been many experiments done over the years with fruit flies.
-Because they multiply very quickly and show many variations of form they have helped us to learn a lot about how genetics works for over one hundred years.
-Today there are literally thousands of scientists that use fruit flies for their work in genetics and developmental biology.
+Because they multiply very quickly and show many variations of form, they have helped us learn a lot about how genetics works for over one hundred years.
+Today, there are literally thousands of scientists that use fruit flies for their work in genetics and developmental biology.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.